-I am in my second season of judging LD, so I am still learning.
+I am in my third season of judging LD, so I am still learning.
 I will admit that I am leaning on my Public Forum experience to a degree during the learning process.
 I have so far developed two rules about judging LD:

 1.)
 Defend your value statement, especially if your opponent attacks it.
 If your opponent is able to negate your value statement, your case goes away and it becomes extremely difficult to win at that point.

 2.)
-If you and your opponent agree upon or merge your value statements and your criterion, then to me it becomes a one-on-one PF round.
+If you and your opponent agree upon or merge your value statements and your criterion, then to me it becomes a PF round.